mirandaweston/CV/README.md

 **Stay Safe East** (July 2019 - June 2022)
 _Policy and Research Officer_

-A focus on conducting research and data analysis (quantitative and qualitative) to inform national domestic abuse policy.
+Managing the organisation's website on the frontend and conducting research (quantitative and qualitative) to inform national domestic abuse policy.
 This involved building relationships with internal and external stakeholders, including peers in the House of Lords, to shape the passage of the Domestic Abuse Bill through Parliament.

 **Deliveroo** (November 2015 - March 2018)
 _Rider Operations Associate_